root-project/web/manual/math/index.md

 ### Using TUnuranDiscrDist for a discrete one-dimensional distribution

-- Use {% include ref class="TUnuranDiscrDist" %} for creating a discrete one-dimensional distribution, which can be initialized from a {% include ref class="TF1" %} object or from a vector of probabilities.
+- Use {% include ref class="TUnuranDiscrDist" %} to create a discrete one-dimensional distribution, which can be initialized from a {% include ref class="TF1" %} object or from a vector of probabilities.

 _**Example**_